apache/cordova-docs/markdown/phonegap/events/events.deviceready.md

 deviceready
 ===========

-Event that fires when PhoneGap has loaded the native and JavaScript code.
+This is an event that fires when PhoneGap is fully loaded.

     document.addEventListener("deviceready", yourCallbackFunction, false);

 Details
 -------

-This is a very important event that every PhoneGap application must use.
+This is a very important event that every PhoneGap application should use.

-You can only use the PhoneGap API once the `deviceready` event has fired.
+PhoneGap consists of two code bases: native and JavaScript.
+While the native code is loading, a custom loading image is displayed.
+However, JavaScript is only loaded once the DOM loads.
+This means your web application could, potentially, call a PhoneGap JavaScript function before it is loaded.

+The PhoneGap `deviceready` event fires once PhoneGap has fully loaded.
+After the device has fired, you can safely make calls to PhoneGap function.

 Typically, you will want to attach an event listener with `document.addEventListener` once the HTML document's DOM has loaded.